Labor Law Lawyers

 Accuracy in Legal Advice.
 Excellence in legal support.

-As a general rule, when we want to exercise rights from the National Insurance Institute, we submit a claim to the branch to which we belong.
-However, employee claims due to the bankruptcy of an employer or liquidation of a corporation, are not submitted to the National Insurance, but to the liquidator or trustee appointed by the court.
-For each claim submitted to them, the relevant documents must be attached, such documents may be: confirmation of continuity in work, pay slips and a letter of dismissal.
-After the claim has been approved by the liquidator or the trustee, only then will it be transferred to the National Insurance Institute, which can approve or reject it in full or in part.
-If the claim is approved, the funds will be transferred directly to the employee’s bank account.
+Ordinarily, when claiming benefits from the National Insurance Institute, the application is submitted to the relevant local branch.
+However, employee claims arising from an employer’s bankruptcy or a company’s liquidation follow a different procedure — they are submitted to the liquidator or trustee appointed by the court.
+Each claim must be accompanied by supporting documentation, which may include proof of employment, pay slips, and a termination letter.
+After the liquidator or trustee approves the claim, it is forwarded to the National Insurance Institute, which may approve or reject it in whole or in part.
+Once approved, the funds are transferred directly to the employee’s bank account.

-The procedure for exercising rights before the Liquidation Fund and/or National Insurance requires specific legal knowledge and skill, therefore it is of paramount importance to receive professional legal guidance from an attorney specializing in labor law, insolvency procedures and the National Insurance.
+The process of claiming employee rights through the Liquidation Fund and the National Insurance Institute requires specialized legal knowledge and expertise.
+It is therefore critically important to obtain professional legal guidance from an attorney who specializes in labor law, insolvency proceedings, and National Insurance claims.

 - Work Disability Claim